HL7/fhir-shorthand/input/pagecontent/reference.md

 **Examples:**

-* Path to the value of the birth sex extension in US Core Patient, whose local slice name is birthsex:
+* Path to the value of the birth sex extension in US Core Patient, whose local slice name is `birthsex`:

   ```
   extension[birthsex].valueCode
   ```

-* Path to an extension on the `telecom` element of Patient, assuming the extension has been given the local slice name directMailAddress:
+* Path to an extension on the `telecom` element of Patient, assuming the extension has been given the local slice name `directMailAddress`:

   ```
   telecom.extension[directMailAddress]